tsirakisn/xen/docs/misc/xen-command-line.markdown

 ### flask
 > `= permissive | enforcing | late | disabled`

-> Default: `enforcing`
+> Default: `permissive`

 Specify how the FLASK security server should be configured.
-This option is only available if the hypervisor was compiled with FLASK support.
-This can be enabled by running either:
+This option is only available if the hypervisor was compiled with XSM support (which can be enabled by setting XSM\_ENABLE = y in .config).
-- make -C xen config and enabling XSM and FLASK.
-- make -C xen menuconfig and enabling 'FLux Advanced Security Kernel support' and 'Xen Security Modules support'

 * `permissive`: This is intended for development and is not suitable for use with untrusted guests.
 If a policy is provided by the bootloader, it will be loaded; errors will be reported to the ring buffer but will not prevent booting.
 The policy can be changed to enforcing mode using "xl setenforce".
-* `enforcing`: This will cause the security server to enter enforcing mode prior to the creation of domain 0.
-If an valid policy is not provided by the bootloader and no built-in policy is present, the hypervisor will not continue booting.
+* `enforcing`: This requires a security policy to be provided by the bootloader and will enter enforcing mode prior to the creation of domain 0.
+If a valid policy is not provided, the hypervisor will not continue booting.
-* `late`: This disables loading of the built-in security policy or the policy provided by the bootloader.
+* `late`: This disables loading of the security policy from the bootloader.
   FLASK will be enabled but will not enforce access controls until a policy is loaded by a domain using "xl loadpolicy".
 Once a policy is loaded, FLASK will run in enforcing mode unless "xl setenforce" has changed that setting.
 * `disabled`: This causes the XSM framework to revert to the dummy module.
 The dummy module provides the same security policy as is used when compiling the hypervisor without support for XSM.
 The xsm\_op hypercall can also be used to